The Language Institute can assist students with a variety of housing options.

 The off-campus residence functions similarly to a hostel but it is exclusively for international visitors to Atlanta.
 Students may select a private room or share a room depending on your preferences and availability.
 Bathrooms may also be private or shared.
 There will also be a shared kitchen and common space available to residents.

-Some options for these types of residences are outlined in the chart below.
+Some options for these types of off-campus residences are outlined in the chart below.

-The information in the chart above is provided for your convenience.
-Neither Georgia Tech nor the Language Institute is able to recommend or directly promote any of these options.
-Housing contracts are binding legal documents and are usually one year in length.
+The information in the chart below is provided for your convenience.
+Neither Georgia Tech nor the Language Institute is able to recommend or directly promote any of these options, and neither is responsible for your choice of housing.
+Housing contracts ("leases") are binding legal documents and are usually one year in length.